 As I have prayed and sought to discern God's calling, I keep returning to the fact that I am an unlikely candidate for Bishop.
 Although I have worked with many Bishops, Superintendents, and Cabinets in helping to select and supervise pastors in special appointments, I have not been a District Superintendent myself.
-In the North Central Jurisdiction, the last person to be elected as a Bishop without being a Superintendent was Woodie White.
-Although I grew up in Illinois, served congregations in Illinois, Indiana, and Wisconsin, taught and consulted throughout the North Central Jurisdiction, and currently live and serve in The Illinois Great Rivers Conference, I am a clergy member of the New England Conference.
-The last person to be elected as a Bishop across jurisdictional boundaries was Leontine Kelly.
-I have personally known both Bishop White and Bishop Kelly, and they are giants of the church, whereas I am merely a very tall person.
+In the North Central Jurisdiction, I believe the last person to be elected as a Bishop without being a Superintendent was Woodie White.
+Although I grew up in Illinois, served congregations in Illinois, Indiana, and Wisconsin, taught and consulted throughout the North Central Jurisdiction, and currently live and serve in The Illinois Great Rivers Conference, I have until 2021 been a clergy member of the New England Conference.
+The last person to be elected as a Bishop White and Bishop Kelly, and they are giants of the church, whereas I am merely a very tall person.
 Reflecting on their ministries fills me with a deep sense of "imposter syndrome," and I wonder if I can live up to the standard of spiritual leadership I have seen in them.

 However, as I have reached out to trusted friends and mentors, they have reminded me that this is a unique moment in the life of our church that calls for unlikely leaders.
-They have pointed out my experience and effectiveness in leading organizations through radical change in the face of chaotic pressures.
-They have reminded me of my invitation to them to take big risks to live into God's dreams.
 I have always taken to heart the words from Wesley's covenant prayer, especially the phrase, "put me to what thou wilt."
 In my prayers, I have envisioned my life as an offering, laid upon the celestial altar of God, for God to use however God sees helpful.
 Through my prayers and discernment partners, I have come to see that my own self-doubts should not keep me from offering myself and my leadership in any way that God, through the discernment of the church, should see fit.

 I believe that our denomination is at a critical inflection point, where we can turn our journey toward a renewed future or be lost in the current storm of denominational division and discord.
 I believe that God has prepared me through gifts, experience, and relationships with a leadership perspective that is useful and necessary for this time of transition.
 I believe that I can effectively use these gifts through the office of a Bishop in The United Methodist Church to further Christ's mission in the world.
-And so, with these beliefs, I offer myself to the discernment of the delegates for consideration as an episcopal candidate.
+And so, with these beliefs, I offer myself to the discernment of the delegates for consideration as an episcopal candidate

-Episcopal Election Covenant has been signed and received by 2020 NCJ Secretary, Rev. Paul R. White.
+Episcopal Election Covenant has been signed and received by NCJ Secretary, Rev. Paul R. White.